King of Pop (album): Turkey

-"King of Pop - The Turkish Collection" was released on November 24.
+"King of Pop – The Turkish Collection" was released on November 24.

 United Kingdom

 On July 18, the United Kingdom version of the compilation was announced, with a release date of August 25.
 Sony BMG UK teamed up with GMTV and The Sun allowing fans, until August 10, to pick 18 tracks from the song pool.
 The pool list, at only 50 tracks, is the least diverse; there were no songs included from Jackson's group career.

 Despite the pool conducting a possible 18 tracks, only 17 are included.
 Most notable is the fact that "Scream" is included on the album, as this song had not appeared on any compilation album in the United Kingdom prior due to legal rights with Janet Jackson's label Virgin Records.

+Standard Edition

 Deluxe box set

 In the United Kingdom, a three disc version was released on September 29, 2008.
 The third disc was advertised as featuring "Rarities and Classic 12"s", although many of the mixes were already remastered and re-released on the 2006 boxset Visionary: The Video Singles.
+This is the only version of the album to contain "Can't Get Outta the Rain".